(hereinafter the “GTC”)

 1. Introductory Provisions

-1.1 These GTC govern the rights and obligations arisen in connection with the use of the Provider’s product via the user interfaces accessible on the website admin.faceup.com by a person who concludes with the Provider a contract for the provision of product (hereinafter the “Contract” and the “Client”).
+1.1 These GTC govern the rights and obligations arising in connection with the use of the Provider’s product via the user interfaces accessible on the website admin.faceup.com by a person who concludes with the Provider a contract for the provision of product (hereinafter the “Contract” and the “Client”).

-1.2 In particular, messages (reports) from third parties (whistleblowers) are received and stored through the product via Faceup mobile application and/or website report.faceup.com.
+1.2 In particular, messages (reports) from third parties (whistleblowers) are received and stored through the product via Faceup mobile application and/or website app.faceup.com.
 These messages are subsequently made available to the Client via a profile or by sending them in the form of an encrypted document.
 Client hereby uses the Provider’s product in particular for handling and administration of messages, communication with the whistleblower and archiving, as well as the fulfilment of obligations under the national and European legislation relating to the protection of whistleblowers (hereinafter the “Product”).

 1.4 The Client is obliged to familiarize himself/herself with these GTC, and by registering on the Provider’s website and/or in the application or otherwise using (e.g. browsing) these Provider’s website and/or the application, the Client acknowledges the current version of the GTC and is obliged to comply with them.